alyssarose05/SearchEngine/README.md

-### HOW TO COMPILE AND RUN:
+### HOW TO DOWNLOAD AND RUN:

-First, extract the Corpus folder (done due to taking up a lot of space).

-COMPILE: Type this command: `javac SearchEngine.java`
+1. Download the SearchEngine.zip file in the "Releases" section of this repository.
+2. Extract the SearchEngine.zip file.
+3. Extract the Corpus.zip file in the SearchEngine.zip file.

-RUN: Type this command: `java SearchEngine -stopwords [stopwords-file] -corpus [folder-path] -input [query-text-file] -query [query] -snippet [number] -noTextFile -gui -stemmingMode`
+4. Open your terminal in the location of the SearchEngine.zip file and type this command: `java -jar SearchEngine.jar -stopwords [stopwords-file] -corpus [folder-path] -input [query-text-file] -query [query] -snippet [number] -noTextFile -gui -stemmingMode`
+---
+**About the running command:**
 - Stopwords fiile: stopListInput.txt
 - Corpus folder path: Copy and paste your computer path to the Corpus folder
 - Sample query text file: input.txt by default

----
+*ADDITIONAL FLAGS:*
 - Text file output is the default.
 The output will be in the output.txt file that is automatically generated.
 To turn this off, use the `-noTextFile` flag.
 - GUI output is turned off by default.
 To turn this on, use the `-gui` flag.
 - The `-input` flag is for a text file that contains queries.